How far will $100,000 take you in the U.S.? Here's where it's worth the most — and least.

 In San Francisco, Los Angeles, San Diego, and Oakland, all in California, a $100,000 salary is effectively halved, in terms of what it can afford.

-Here are the top 10 cities where $100,000 goes the furthest, and where it's worth the least.
+Here are the top 10 cities where $100,000 goes the furthest, and where a six-figure salary is worth the least.

 Top 10 where $100,000 is worth the most